Lesson 1: The Flow of Love and Identity "in Christ"

 How Can I Know God Loves Me?

 Romans 5:8 tells us that, “God commendeth his love toward us, in that, while we were yet sinners, Christ died for us."
-Only when we first receive God’s love are we then able to love ourselves, others, and God freely, apart from religious striving and performance-based living.
-We receive God's love and grace by believing in what Christ did FOR us by the cross...
-How that Christ died for our sins, was buried, and rose again as atonement for our sins (1 Corinthains 15:1-4).
-God’s love is present and available to us to draw upon daily because we are reconciled to God “in Christ”.
-God's love in always toward us based on our position "in Christ" and not based on our performance, behavior, circumstances, answered prayer, and so on.
+When we allow our hearts to receive God’s love it will begin to heal our brokenness and make us feel safe being vulnerable in our relationship with God and others.
+Being grounded in God's love and walking in our identify "in Christ" enables us to love ourselves, others, and God freely - apart from religious striving and performance-based living.
+God’s love is always present and available to us to draw upon daily because we are reconciled to God “in Christ”.
+God's love is always toward us based on our position "in Christ" and not based on our performance, behavior, circumstances, answered prayer, or other reason.

 God's Love Meets Our Hearts Need for Love

 1 John 4:19 reminds us that, “We love him, because he first loved us.”
 God is the initiator of love - He IS love!
-Once we have believed the gospel of grace and have been spiritually quickened and baptized into Christ, we can rest in knowing that nothing can separate us from the love of God in Christ Jesus (Romans 8:31-39).
-Many believers confess that they often times don't feel loved by God.
-This often occurs for two reasons - 1) there is a lack of understanding that God's love is based on a believer's position in Christ, and 2) a believer not receiving God's love in his/her heart.
-It's important that we allow ourselves to receive love from the source of love which is God himself (the one true living God and not a false god).
+Once we have believed the gospel and understand that we have been baptized into Christ and are sealed with the Holy Spirit, we can rest in knowing that nothing can separate us from the love of God in Christ Jesus (Romans 8:31-39).
+Many believers confess they often times don't feel loved by God.
+This often occurs for several reasons:

 Loving ourselves as God loves us begins when we can receive the unending, unconditional, forgiving love and grace God offers to us “in Christ”.
 Then, we can allow his love, his grace, and his forgiveness to work in us and through us, allowing God’s love to fill that “love void” in our hearts.
 When we receive and experience God's love in our hearts by grace apart from religious striving there is tremendous healing and freedom that occurs.